mbenetti/llm_segmentation/output/BIOAMBERINC_04_10_2013-EX-10.34-DEVELOPMENT AGREEMENT (1).md

 Bioamber for Bioamber’s use of the strain commensurate with and in accordance with the Bioamber-WRF License.
 Cargill shall have no liability to Bioamber for Bioamber’s acts or failure to act with respect to the WRF Patents.

-7. Warranties.
+7. Warranties .
 Except as provided in Section 1.2 of this Development Agreement, Cargill makes no representations or warranties, express or implied, with respect to the services provided under this Development Agreement and with respect to the subject matter of this
 Development Agreement.
 The services are provided “as is” and Bioamber acknowledges that it bears all responsibility and accountability for evaluating, approving, and implementing any of results resulting from this Development Agreement.

-8. Indemnification.
+8. Indemnification .
 Bioamber and Cargill agree to waive any and all claims against each other for consequential, punitive, incidental, special, or other forms of “exemplary” losses whether arising in contract, warranty, tort (including negligence), strict liability, or otherwise, including any losses relating to lost use, lost profits, lost business, damage to reputation, or lost or diminished financing unless such claims are based on a Party’s gross negligence or willful misconduct.

-9. Notices.
+9. Notices .
 All notices or other communication must be in writing and delivered by (a) personal delivery, (b) reputable overnight delivery service, or (c) facsimile or e-mail, confirmed under clause (a) or clause (b), and addressed in each case as set forth below:

 Cargill Confidential

                                                  - 9
                                                         - Confidential treatment requested

 -----